mmorey/MDMCoreData/README.md

 To install manually, just copy everything in the `Classes` directory into your Xcode project.

-_**Important:**_ If your project doesn't use ARC you must add the `-fobjc-arc` compiler flag to all MDMCoreData implementation files in Target Settings > Build Phases > Compile Sources.

 ## Contributing

-Pull request are welcomed.
+Pull requests are welcomed.
 To add functionality or to make changes:

 1. Fork this repo.
 2. Open `MDMCoreData.xcworkspace` in the Example directory.